apache/doris/docs/en/docs/get-starting/quick-start.md

 >Notes.
 >
 >1.
-The default directory is in the storage directory of the BE installation directory
+The default directory is the storage directory of the BE installation directory
 >2.
-The storage directory for the BE configuration must be created first
+The storage directory specified in the BE configuration must first be created manually

 3. Set JAVA_HOME environment variable